EricDupertuis/EricDupertuis.github.io/_drafts/php.md

 Sadly, the internet is filled with such legacy crap and I can't blame anyone who worked on such project to develop nothing but hatred for PHP.

 ## If the code is bad, there's a reason

+Ok so this applies to all programming languages, If your code is bad, don't blame the language.
+If your C program overload the memory, *you* did something bad, not the language, not the C compiler.
+And that's what I want to say : There's too much bad PHP code out there (did I say wordpress ?) and too many projects filled with poorly designed codebase.
+Also, if you search for a PHP tutorial on google, you'll find hundreds of tutorials that doesn't teach you what the language can do and many of these will even give you perfect examples of what you shouldn't do.
+If I must recommand a good tutorial (more of a book really), it's @TODO *PHP THE GOOD PARTS*

+Modern PHP allows for good OOP code with modern concepts such as dependency injection, interfaces and such.

+## Things get better

+The introduction of PHP 7 is a great improvement in terms of speed, consistency and security.
+This release got rid of all and unsafe functions, introduced more OOP oriented functionalities.